jmelnikel/LhLs-Katas/README.md

 # Lighthouse Labs Javascript Exercises

-These are javascript exercises to work with functions, methods, loops, objects, and arrays.
+These are javascript exercises to work with functions, conditionals, loops, objects, and arrays.

 ### Table of Contents
 1. Kata 01 - Sum the Largest Numbers